hackclub/hackclub/workshops/craps_simulator/README.md

 ## Hacking

 The fun doesn't stop here.
-Here are a few waysa you can expand on this project:
+Here are a few ways you can expand on this project:

 - [User Sets Balance](https://repl.it/@CosmicSnowman/Craps-Simulator-Expanded-1#main.cs)
 - [Calculate Win Rate](https://repl.it/@CosmicSnowman/Craps-Simulator-Expanded-2#main.cs)
 - [Simulate a Specific Number of Games](https://repl.it/@CosmicSnowman/Craps-Simulator-Expanded-3#main.cs)

+Who knows, maybe if your gambling simulator is good enough, President Goldblum will invite you to the White House.
 Happy hacking!